ezekiel-oss/ezee-ci-/README.md

    - Production build: `npm run build`
    - Start: `npm start` (or deploy via Vercel or your chosen platform)

+## Integrate with thesysdev/template-c1-component-next

+If you want to base your app on the official Thesys C1 component template, use the integration script:

+- Run: `python3 scripts/integrate_thesys_component_next.py --promote-to-root`
+  - Downloads the repo archive from GitHub.
+  - Extracts and moves its contents to the repo root.
+  - Backs up conflicting files (`README.repo.md`, `.gitignore.template`, `*.incoming`).
+- After integration:
+  - Set `THESYS_API_KEY` in your environment (or Vercel Project Settings → Environment Variables).
+  - `npm install && npm run dev` to run locally.

 ## Vercel Deployment

 You have two options: